Notre Dame vs. Mississippi State Predictions & Picks - Women's NCAA Tournament Second Round

 Notre Dame Performance Insights

-- The Fighting Irish are outscoring opponents by 16.3 points per game with a +506 scoring differential overall.
-They put up 75.0 points per game (34th in college basketball) and allow 58.7 per outing (48th in college basketball).
+- The Fighting Irish average 75.0 points per game (35th in college basketball) while allowing 58.7 per outing (47th in college basketball).
+They have a +506 scoring differential overall and outscore opponents by 16.3 points per game.

-- With 70.1 points per game in ACC action, Notre Dame is putting up 4.9 fewer points per game in conference games compared to its season average (75.0 PPG).
+- Notre Dame is putting up 70.1 points per game this season in conference contests, which is 4.9 fewer points per game than its overall average (75.0).

-- The Fighting Irish are putting up 79.3 points per game this year when playing at home, which is 10.5 more points than they're averaging on the road (68.8).
+- The Fighting Irish score 79.3 points per game at home, compared to 68.8 points per game on the road, a difference of 10.5 points per contest.

-- Notre Dame cedes 56.8 points per game at home this season, compared to 57.9 in away games.
+- Defensively, Notre Dame has played better at home this year, surrendering 56.8 points per game, compared to 57.9 in away games.

 Mississippi State Performance Insights